-The Academy is currently home to approximately 800 students from 62 different nationalities.
-Emiratis account for the largest single demographic, accounting for almost 32% of students, (based on figures disclosed to WhichSchoolAdvisor.com), with children from the UK and Egypt the second largest grouping, each accounting 8% of the student population, and children from Jordan representing a further 6%.
+At the time of the last ADEK inspection, the Academy was home to approximately 800 students from 62 different nationalities.
+Emiratis account for the largest single demographic, representing almost 32% of students, (based on figures disclosed to WhichSchoolAdvisor.com), with children from the UK and Egypt the second largest grouping, each accounting 8% of the student population, and children from Jordan representing a further 6%.

-The school is well catered for in terms of staff with 95 teachers, 12 teaching assistants and a teacher to student ratio of approximately 1:8.
+The school is well catered for in terms of staff with 95 teachers, 12 teaching assistants and a teacher to student ratio of approximately 1:8 - very much on the low side to ensure adequate attention to both individual and small groups of students.
 Classroom sizes range from 18 to 23 students.
-Teacher turnover is at 15% which is low by UAE standards.
+Teacher turnover was at 15% which is low by UAE standards.
 The majority of teaching staff recruited are of British nationality, but the school has staff members from Australia, Canada, France, Ireland, Italy, New Zealand, South Africa and the USA.
 Teachers of Arabic are hired from around the Middle East, depending on their qualifications and experience.

 All teachers hold a teaching degree, teaching qualification and have a minimum of two years’ teaching experience according to the school in information released to WhichSchoolAdvisor.com.